BBillot/hypothalamus_seg/README.md

 \
 Additional optional flags are also available:
+- `--cpu`: to enforce the code to run on the CPU, even if a GPU is available.
-- `--crop`: to run the code on a smaller patch of the provided shape (example: `--crop 160` to run on 160<sup>3</sup> patches).
-The patches are extracted around the centre of the inputs.
+- `--threads`: to indicate the number of cores to be used if running on a CPU (example: `--threads 3` to run on 3 cores).
+This value defaults to 1, but we recommend increasing it for faster analysis.
+- `--crop`: to crop the input images to a given shape before segmentation.
+The given size must be divisible by 8.
+Images are cropped around their centre, and their segmentations are given at the original size).
+It can be given as a single (i.e., `--crop 160` to run on 160<sup>3</sup> patches), or several integers (i.e, `--crop 160 128 192` to crop to different sizes in each direction, ordered in RAS coordinates).
 This value defaults to 184, but it can be decreased for faster analysis or to fit in your GPU.
-- `--threads`: to indicate the number of cores to be used if running on a CPU (example: `--threads 3` to run on 3 cores).
- This value defaults to 1, but we recommand increasing it for faster analysis.
-- `--cpu`: to enforce the code to run on the CPU, even if a GPU is available.

 \
 You can have access to these explanations directly by typing once in `<path to hypothalamus_seg>`: